-The Manager has informed counsel that, generally, the Fund will include gains and deduct losses on income account in connection with investments made through derivative securities, except where such derivatives are used to hedge and are sufficiently linked to the Portfolio Securities held on capital account.
+The Manager has informed counsel that, generally, the Fund will include gains and deduct losses on income account in connection with investments made through derivative securities, except where such derivatives are not "derivative forward agreements" (as defined in the Tax Act) and are used to hedge and are sufficiently linked to the Portfolio Securities held on capital account.
 Such gains and losses will be recognized for tax purposes at the time they are realized.